ikanher/quaderno-gui/README.md

 - Application settings (like device address and serial number) are stored using QSettings, ensuring they persist between sessions.
 - Network request timeouts are set within the DigitalPaper class so that the UI remains responsive even if the device is unreachable.
+- Configure the Zotero storage folder and database file directly on the Zotero Sync page; selections persist between sessions.

 ## Troubleshooting